Metro Tunnel: Parkville

-Parkville station is to be located on the intersection of Grattan Street and Royal Parade in Parkville, in proximity to the Royal Melbourne Hospital and Melbourne University.
-The station will relieve pressure on north–south tram routes and the congested 401 bus service between North Melbourne station and the university/hospital precinct.
+Parkville station is located on the intersection of Grattan Street and Royal Parade in Parkville, in proximity to the Royal Melbourne Hospital and Melbourne University.
+The station relieves pressure on north–south tram routes and the congested 401 bus service between North Melbourne station and the university/hospital precinct.
 New tram stops are to be constructed as part of the project allowing for seamless tram and train interchanges.
-The station will service the busy hospital and research precinct, including the Victorian Comprehensive Cancer Centre.
-The station is expected to service 60,000 passengers each day in 2031.
+The station services the busy hospital and research precinct, including the Victorian Comprehensive Cancer Centre.
+The station is expected to service 60,000 passengers each day by 2031.